ion206/RobotArm/README.md

 ## **By: Ayan Syed**

 A low-cost, modular 3-axis robotic arm with an integrated vision system that detects ArUco markers for intelligent object manipulation.
-Designed for personal research, prototyping, and education, this project features end-to-end integration of computer vision, AI path-planning, inverse kinematics, and embedded hardware.
+Designed for personal research, prototyping, and education, this project features end-to-end integration of computer vision, AI path-planning, motion profiling, inverse kinematics, and embedded hardware.